SELECTION OF QUESTIONS AND ANSWERS

 Could Sigung kindly provide training advice as to how to proceed with Small Universe and Iron Wire?

-If you earn a million dollars a month when your needs are ten thousands, you need not worry about the best working procedure.
+As you already know the Small Universe and Iron Wire, you need not worry about the best working procedure.
 Just carry on working the way you have been doing, with the three golden rules of working, namely don't worry, don't intellectualize, enjoy the work.
-Even if you earn only one tenth of your potential, you still earn ten times your needs.

 - Developmental Stages in Training to Become a Master